torik42/kicad-to-ergogen/README.md

 Also, this is my first JS project.
 Feel free to suggest improvements.

-If you want to process kicad files with JS, have a look at the [kicad-module-parser](https://github.com/jdthorpe/kicad-module-parser) from which I took the s-expression parser.
+If you want to process KiCad files with JS, have a look at the [kicad-module-parser](https://github.com/jdthorpe/kicad-module-parser) from which I took the s-expression parser.
-Its data format is easier to work with, but makes it harder to output correct kicad files again.
+Its data format is easier to work with, but makes it harder to output correct KiCad files again.

 ## Installation
 Clone the repository and run `npm install`.